passenger94/shoes3/shoesManual_redcarpet01.md

 Next to the `:width` style, the example uses another useful option.
 The `:choose` option tells the list box which of the items should be highlighted from the beginning.
-(There's also a [[ListBox.choose]] method for highlighting an item after the box is created.)
+(There's also a <span style="color:blue">ListBox.choose</span> method for highlighting an item after the box is created.)

-List boxes also have a [[ListBox.change]] event.
+List boxes also have a <span style="color:blue">ListBox.change</span> event.
 In the last example, we've got a block hooked up to the list box.
 Well, okay, see, that's a <span style="color:red">change</span> block.
 The block is called each time someone changes the selected item.

 Those are the basics.
-Might you also be persuaded to look at the [[Common]] methods page, a complete list of the methods that all elements have?
+Might you also be persuaded to look at the <span style="color:blue">Common</span>
+methods page, a complete list of the methods that all elements have?

 There is also a much reguested option introduced in Shoes 3.3.0 that